-- Staff administering vaccines and taking samples for the cervical screening programme had received specific training which had included an assessment of competence.
-Staff who administered vaccines could demonstrate how they stayed up to date with changes to the immunisation programmes, for example by access to on line resources and discussion at practice meetings and external sources including the CCG practice nurses forum. - The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
+- The practice had an induction programme for all newly appointed staff which included a comprehensive induction checklist.
+This covered such topics as safeguarding, infection prevention and control, fire safety, health and safety and confidentiality.
+Whilst we had seen evidence that the training had taken place, and staff told us that they had completed an induction, we did not see evidence that the induction checklists had been recorded and kept on staff files. - The practice could demonstrate how they ensured role-specific training and updating for relevant staff.
+For example, for those reviewing patients with long-term conditions, spirometry training was undertaken so that staff could use a spirometer to diagnose and manage a range of respiratory conditions such as asthma and chronic obstructive pulmonary disease (COPD). - Staff administering vaccines and taking samples for the cervical screening programme had received specific training which had included an assessment of competence.
+Staff who administered vaccines could demonstrate how they stayed up to date with changes to the immunisation programmes, for example by access to on line resources and discussion at practice meetings. - The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
 Staff had access to appropriate training to meet their learning needs and to cover the scope of their work.
 This included ongoing support, one-to-one meetings, coaching and mentoring, clinical supervision and facilitation and support for revalidating GPs.
-All staff had received an appraisal within the last 12 months and we saw evidence of regular appraisals during the induction period of new staff. - Staff received training that included: safeguarding, fire safety awareness, basic life support and information governance.
+All staff had received an appraisal within the last 12 months.

+• Staff received training that included: safeguarding, fire safety awareness, basic life support and information governance.
 Staff had access to and made use of e-learning training modules and in-house training.